anilzen/hyperboloid.al/content/post/minimal-gauge/index.md

 $$ h_{\textrm{horizon}}(r) \sim \ln|r-1| - \textcolor{blue}{\ln r}. $$
 The blue term cancels the $r\to \infty$ behavior of the horizon height function (series expansion for large $r$: $\ln(r-1) = \ln r - 1/r + O(1/r^2)$).

-The minimal gauge is simply the combination of these two behaviors:
+The minimal gauge for the Schwarzschild spacetime is simply the combination of these two behaviors:
 $$ h_{\textrm{MG}}(r) = \ln|r-1| - 2 \ln r - r. $$
 In a sense, this is the simplest choice you can make respecting the leading order behaviors of the horizon and infinity height functions with respect to ingoing and outgoing null rays.